junxit/us-congress-bills-114/metadata.md

 - 2015-02-27 — Introduced in House
 - 2015-02-27 — Introduced in House
 - 2015-02-27 — Referred to the House Committee on Science, Space, and Technology.
+- 2015-03-04 — Committee Consideration and Mark-up Session Held.
+- 2015-03-04 — Ordered to be Reported (Amended) by Voice Vote.
+- 2015-05-19 — Considered under suspension of the rules. (consideration: CR H3373-3377)
+- 2015-05-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1158.
+- 2015-05-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-05-19 — Mr. Smith (TX) moved to suspend the rules and pass the bill, as amended.
+- 2015-05-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3373-3374)
+- 2015-05-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3373-3374)
+- 2015-05-19 — Placed on the Union Calendar, Calendar No. 89.
+- 2015-05-19 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+114-124.
+- 2015-05-19 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+114-124.